Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning

-Recent attempts on mitigating this non-stationarity based on hysteretic Q-Learning \cite{matignon2007hysteretic} and leniency \cite{panait2006lenient}, which limit negative value updates (possibly due to exploration) have shown success in Deep RL \cite{omidshafiei2017deep,palmer2018lenient} based on Deep Q-Networks (DQN) \cite{mnih2015human}.
+Previous work, based on hysteretic Q-Learning \cite{matignon2007hysteretic} and leniency \cite{panait2006lenient}, which limit negative value updates (possibly due to exploration) have shown success in Deep reinforcement learning \cite{omidshafiei2017deep,palmer2018lenient} based on Deep Q-Networks (DQN) \cite{mnih2015human}.
 Both approaches inject optimism: limiting the decrease of value estimations to alleviate the effect of other agents' exploration strategies and to encourage exploration outside of equilibria which easily trap agents without any injected optimism.
-The trade-off, between environment stochasticity and value overestimation, is considered inevitable since domain stochasticity and teammate policy shifts are traditionally indistinguishable.
-Empirically, leniency shows higher stability compared to hysteretic learning, primarily due to a temperature-enabled leniency at different stages of estimation maturity \cite{palmer2018lenient}.
+The trade-off between environment stochasticity biases and the aforementioned value overestimation, is considered inevitable since domain stochasticity and teammate policy shifts are traditionally indistinguishable.
+Empirically, leniency shows higher learning stability compared to hysteretic learning, primarily due to a temperature-enabled leniency at different stages of estimation maturity \cite{palmer2018lenient}.
 The leniency decay allows for a more faithful representation of domain dynamics during later stages of training, where it is probable that teammate policies become stable and near-optimal, assuming the rate of decay is appropriate and value maturity is synchronized across all states.
-Nevertheless, both hysteresis and leniency show only limited performance improvements and leniency introduces hyper-parameters that are hard to tune for new environments.
+Nevertheless, both hysteresis and leniency show only limited performance improvement and leniency introduces hyper-parameters that are hard to tune for new environments.
 A recent study proposes incorporating negative update intervals \cite{palmer2018negative} to ignore sub-par episodes in a gradually relaxed way.
 But this method is designed for two-player temporally extended team games and requires an oracle mapping trajectories to domain specific `meta-actions,' making it inapplicable to the general multi-agent learning setting.